sudheermuthyala/EKS/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ## Create EC2 Keypair
 - Create a new EC2 Keypair with name as `eks`
 - This keypair we will use it when creating the EKS NodeGroup
+- This will help us to login to the EKS Worker Nodes using Terminal